©

 The path will take you to the 2nd remarkable site of Capula.
 This is a medieval fortification.
 Here you can see a prehistoric stele, as well as the ruins of a Capula castle.
 Keep your eyes peeled for a glimpse of the base of a keep.

-This is a wonderful site for a family walk in the shade of the oak trees.
-Nature and history lovers will be delighted
+A wonderful spot for a family walk in the shade of the oak trees.
+Lovers of nature and history will be enchanted.

 Relaxing or gourmet break